alexf0xdev/nestjs-telegraf-i18n/README.md

 export class AppModule {}
 ```

+### Nestjs-Telegraf Module
-### Provide the Telegraf Module with the i18n extended context and add the new middleware that injects the i18n context into the Telegraf context
+Provide the Telegraf Module with the i18n extended context and add the new middleware that will combine the i18n context and the telegraf context

-Sync
+Synchronous Setup
 ```typescript
 @Module({
     imports: [